gaehlerm/SoftwareEngineering/README.md

 ## Things to write

-- If you have some smaller suggestions for improvement, wirte them inside a `//...//` comment.
-This is easier to find than a few characters changed in a long line in git.
-For bigger changes, create a new issue or write me an email.
+- If you have some suggestions create a new issue or write me an email.
 - If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
-The responsible person from the publisher would like to have some tips on Copilot, but I'm not an expert on this topic.
+My publisher would like to have some explanations how to use Copilot, but I'm not an expert on this topic.
-- What is architecture?
-Or leave this chapter away all together?
-Read book "Fundamentals of Software Architecture"? (chapter Architecture)
 - What is mocking and stubs? (chapter Testing)
 - Domain driven design -> what is the idea behind entities, aggregates and value objects? (chapter Domain driven design)
-- Which design patterns are important? (chapter Design patterns)
-- Do I need the chapter logging?
 - Restructure and sort the chapters somehow.
 Similar levels of abstractions should be close to each other.
-- Some more examples on refactoring (what technique exactly?
-Converting a function into a class?)
+- Some more examples on refactoring?
-- Design patterns -> write short explanations to all of them?
-Or select some of them?
-Or leave this chapter away completely.
 - How to work with existing code?
 If the code is not as nicely written as explained here.
 Reread WELC again.
-- How to organize software projects -> Felix
+- Requirements Engineering -> Felix
 - And some more chapters towards the end of the book need to be improved.

 # 2. Table of content

-// figure out how to sort the different chapters and sections

 - [1.
 Introduction to Software Engineering](#1-introduction-to-software-engineering)
   - [Getting started](#getting-started)